|

 Analysis is carred out on the BGP data obtained from the APNIC router at

-Current data is available below.
-It is updated every day.
+Current data are available below.
+It is updated every day between

 Credits: